 You can call the ASPCA only if you suspect your pet has ingested something toxic. the ASPCA’s national poison control number is (888) 426-4435

-If your pet is showing any of the signs below, get them to the Vet or animal hospital quickly as possible.
+If your pet is showing any of the signs below, transport your animal to the nearest Vet or animal hospital as quickly as possible.